FILM: Following Instructions in Language with Modular Methods: Methods

 \subsection{language processing (LP)}

 The language processing (LP) module transforms high-level instructions into a structured sequence of subtasks (Fig.~\ref{fig:LP}).
 It consists of two BERT \citep{bert} submodules that receive the instruction as an input at the beginning of the episode.
 The first submodule (\textit{BERT type classification}) receives the instruction and predicts the ``type'' of the instruction - one of the seven types stated in Appendix A.1.
-The second submodule (\textit{BERT argument classification}) receives both the instruction and the predicted type as input and predicts the ``arguments'' - (1) \textit{``obj''} for the object to be picked up, (2) \textit{``recep''} for the receptacle where \textit{``obj''} should be ultimately placed, (3) \textit{``sliced''} for whether \textit{``obj''} should be sliced, and (4) \textit{``mrecep''} for tasks with intermediate movable receptacles (e.g. ``cup'' in ``Put a knife in a cup on the table'' of Appendix A.1).
+The second submodule (\textit{BERT argument classification}) receives both the instruction and the predicted type as input and predicts the ``arguments'' - (1) \textit{``obj''} for the object to be picked up, (2) \textit{``recep''} for the receptacle where \textit{``obj''} should be ultimately placed, (3) \textit{``sliced''} for whether \textit{``obj''} should be sliced, and (4) \textit{``parent''} for tasks with intermediate movable receptacles (e.g. ``cup'' in ``Put a knife in a cup on the table'' of Appendix A.1).
+An object in ALFRED is always an instance of either \textit{``obj''} or \textit{``recep''}; \textit{``parent''} objects are a subset of \textit{``recep''} objects that are movable.
 We train a separate BERT model for each argument predictor.
 The two submodules are easily trainable with supervised learning since the type and the four arguments are provided in the training set.
 Models use only the CLS token for classification, and they do not share parameters; all layers of ``bert-base-uncased'' were fine-tuned.

 Due to the patterned nature of instructions, we can match the predicted ``type'' of the instruction to a ``type template'' with blank arguments.
-The ``type template'' was manually written so that the agent performs intutively correct actions (e.g. ``microwave'' Filling in the ``type template'' with predictions of the second model, we obtain a list of subtasks (bottom of Fig.~\ref{fig:LP}b) to be completed in the current episode.
+For example, if the instruction is classified as the ``clean \& place'' type, it is matched to the template ``(\textit{Obj}, PickUp), (SinkBasin, Put), (Faucet, ToggleOn), (Faucet, ToggleOff), (\textit{Obj}, PickUp), (\textit{Recep}, Put)''.
+If the ``sliced'' argument is predicted to be true from argument classification, subtasks of ``(Knife, PickUp), (\textit{Obj}, Slice), (Sink, PutObject)'' will be added at the beginning of the template (with the (Sink, PutObject) to make the agent drop the knife).
+Filling in the ``type template'' with predictions of the second model, we obtain a list of subtasks (bottom of Fig.~\ref{fig:LP}b) to be completed in the current episode.
+The ``type templates'' were designed by hand in less than 20 minutes.
+In section 5.2, we discuss the effect of using a LP module without the template assumption, for fair comparison with other works.
+Appendix A.9 contains more details.